rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 How about typos, trivial overlooks that are sometimes so hard to spot?
 That mysterious brain of ours is good at creating these.
 A great reading on this, in the context of (non-programming) typos, is [_add_blank_target WUWT, Why It's So Hard to Catch Your Own Typos](https://www.wired.com/2014/08/wuwt-typos/).
-Human brain has an ability to fill in gaps, self-correct things.
-Human brain is better at focusing on high level ideas and is perfectly happy skipping over minute details.
+The human brain has an ability to fill in gaps, self-correct things.
+The human brain is better at focusing on high level ideas and is perfectly happy skipping over minute details.
 This characteristic seems even stronger if we are on board with the big idea, and it seems fair to assume that programmers are on board with the features they are implementing.
 The main point is that our brain is not well designed to work at the level of statements and lexical tokens, it wants to work on big picture items.